Shuttered: Palmers closes big box Westgate store due to impacts of Covid-19

 • Warehouse closures: Stunned workers react to proposed cuts

-• Covid-19 coronavirus: Michael Hill closing 9 stores globally, 3 in NZ, forecasts further closures
+• Michael Hill closing 9 stores globally, 3 in NZ, forecasts further closures

 • Premium - Warehouse Group CEO on company's move to agile, how online spending accelerated store closures